Pylons/pyramid/docs/designdefense.rst

-such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs.
-Merging such changes over time can be difficult and it's often useful to be able to modify an application for a particular deployment in a less invasive way.
+such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs in fiddly, trivial ways.
+Merging such changes repeatedly over the lifetime of a deployment can be difficult and time consuming, and it's often useful to be able to modify an application for a particular deployment in a less invasive way.

-When you use :mod:`repoze.bfg` (or :term:`Zope`, for that matter), if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application extensible: any application you write in the framework just *is* automatically extensible at a basic level.
-The mechanisms that people can use to extend it will be necessarily coarse.
-Views, routes, and resources typically, will be capable of being overridden, usually via :term:`ZCML`.
-But for minor (and even *major*) customizations, these are often the only override plugpoints necessary: if the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view or a route and quickly make it do what he or she wants it to do in *arbitrary ways* not anticipated by the original developer.
+When you use :mod:`repoze.bfg`, if you follow the set of rules defined in :ref:`extending_chapter`, you don't need to *make* your application
+extensible: any application you write in the framework just *is* automatically extensible at a basic level.
+The mechanisms that deployers use to extend it will be necessarily coarse: typically, views, routes, and resources will be capable of being overridden, usually via :term:`ZCML`.
+But for most minor (and even some major) customizations, these are often the only override plugpoints
+necessary: if the application doesn't do exactly what the deployment requires, it's often possible for a deployer to override a view, route, or resource and quickly make it do what he or she wants it to do in ways *not necessarily anticipated by the original developer*.
+Here are some example scenarios demonstrating the benefits of such a feature.

-Deployment needs a different styling?
-Override the main template and the CSS in a separate Python package which defines overrides.
+- If a deployment needs a different styling, the deployer may override the main template and the CSS in a separate Python package which defines overrides.

-Deployment needs a "screen" to do something differently or expose more information?
-Override the view that shows the screen within that same separate Python package.
-Deployment need an additional feature?
-Add a view to the override package.
+- If a deployment needs an application page to do something differently needs it to expose more or different information, the deployer may override the view that renders the page within a separate Python package.

+- If a deployment needs an additional feature, the deployer may add a view to the override package.

 As long as the fundamental design of the upstream package doesn't change, these types of modifications often survive across many releases of the upstream package without needing to be revisited.

-While :mod:`repoze.bfg` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're adventurous, you can also take it a step further.
-If you learn more about the :term:`Zope Component Architecture`, you can use it to expose other more domain-specific override knobs while developing an application.
-The override knobs you expose don't need to be as coarse as the ones provided automatically by the framework.
-For example, you might compose your own :term:`ZCML` directive that configures a set of views for a prebaked purpose (e.g. ``restview`` or somesuch) , allowing other people to refer to that directive when they make declarations in the ``configure.zcml`` of their customization package.

 Extending an application externally is not a panacea, and carries a set of risks similar to branching and merging: sometimes major changes upstream will cause you to need to revisit and update some of your modifications.
-But all of your modifications are contained in one well-defined place, and you won't regularly need to deal wth merge conflicts that trivial changes to upstream packages often entail when it comes time to update the upstream package.
-If you extend an application externally, there just is no textual merge.
+But you won't regularly need to deal wth meaningless textual merge conflicts that trivial changes to upstream packages often entail when it comes time to update the upstream package, because if you extend an application externally, there just is no textual merge done.
+Your modifications will also, for whatever its worth, be contained in one, canonical, well-defined place.

 Branching an application and continually merging in order to get new features and bugfixes is clearly useful.
 You can do that with a :mod:`repoze.bfg` application just as usefully as you can do it with any application.
-But use of an application written in :mod:`repoze.bfg` makes it possible to avoid needing to do this, *even if the application doesn't define any plugpoints ahead of time*.
-It's possible that most other web framework promoters dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in such a fundamental way.
+But deployment of an application written in :mod:`repoze.bfg` makes it possible to avoid the need for this even if the application doesn't define any plugpoints ahead of time.
+It's possible that most other web framework promoters dismiss this feature in favor of branching and merging because applications written in their framework of choice aren't extensible out of the box in a comparably fundamental way.

+While :mod:`repoze.bfg` application are fundamentally extensible even if you don't write them with specific extensibility in mind, if you're moderately adventurous, you can also take it a step further.
+If you learn more about the :term:`Zope Component Architecture`, you can optionally use it to expose other more domain-specific configuration plugpoints while developing an application.
+The plugpoints you expose needn't be as coarse as the ones provided automatically by :mod:`repoze.bfg` itself.
+For example, you might compose your own :term:`ZCML` directive that configures a set of views for a prebaked purpose (e.g. ``restview`` or somesuch) , allowing other people to refer to that directive when they make declarations in the ``configure.zcml`` of their customization package.
+There is a cost for this: the developer of an application that defines custom plugpoints for its deployers will need to understand the ZCA or he will need to develop his own similar extensibility system.

 Other Challenges
 ----------------